During the Reign of the Queen of Persia

-During the Reign of the Queen of Persia is the first novel by American author Joan Chase.
+During the Reign of the Queen of Persia is the first novel by American writer Joan Chase.
 On its publication in 1983 it won the Hemingway Foundation/PEN Award.

 The story is told from the perspective of the four granddaughters of the "Queen of Persia", an Ohio farmwife, during the 1950s.
 The narration takes place in the first person plural, an effect that Margaret Atwood believed evoked the collective female unconscious.
 The plot casts backwards and forwards through time, being divided into three main sections: the first has the narrating sisters in their teens, the second regresses back to their childhood, and the third see the sale of the family farm and the dispersal of the family.

 The book drew comparisons to the works of Anne Tyler, Marilynne Robinson, Douglas Unger and Susan Engberg.

 After falling out of print the book was republished in 2014 by New York Review Books.